 And why is this important?
 Because cellulosic ethanol from wood chips and other discarded non-usable crops will be part of America’s new fuel diet this decade.

 So says a federal law and the Environmental Protection Agency (EPA).
-In compliance with this legislation, a wonderful partnership has been struck between Mascoma Corporation and oil refiners Valero to set up the U.S.A.’s first full fledged Cellulosic Ethanol Plant.
+In compliance with this legislation, a wonderful partnership has been struck between Mascoma Corporation and oil refiners Valero to set up the U.S.A.’s first full-fledged Cellulosic Ethanol Plant.

 The agreement stipulates that Valero’s refining expertise will be applied to produce the output of Mascoma’s upcoming plant in Kinross, Michigan.
 Valero is also putting $5 million into the project, a small fraction of the total $350 million needed to get the operation off the ground.
 Mascoma has spent the last few years actively pursuing investors.

 Mascoma is also set to make a killing in the brave new world of biofuels; the EPA requires no less than six million gallons of ethanol to be mixed with gasoline every year.
 It’s a conservative amount, but a large one as well.
+This mandate ensures a steady demand for ethanol, providing a reliable market for producers like Mascoma and Valero.

 Via Gearlog